trafilea/nx-shopify/docs/docs/generators/section.md

 Type: `string`

-The name of the project where the section will be generated in.
+The name of the project where the section will be generated.

 ### --directory